nourbenhassen/dinmo-test/README.md

 $ uvicorn app.main:app --host localhost --port 8000 --reload
 ```

- Step 4 (optional) - You can connect to the DB to check the inserted values in the table
+ Step 4 (optional) - Connect to the DB to verify the inserted values in the table

 ```
 $ psql postgres://postgres:password123@127.0.0.1:6500/fastapi